Septic System Replacement & Upgrade

 Persistent Sewage Backup in the Home: Blackwater backing up into floor drains, toilets, and showers signals a serious problem.
 If pumping the tank doesn’t resolve the backup, the issue likely sits in a collapsed sewer line, a deteriorated baffle, or a tank that has lost structural integrity.
 A corroded concrete tank can crack and allow groundwater infiltration, which creates hydraulic overload and pushes effluent back toward the house.

 Health Department Notice of Non Compliance: Local health departments issue violation notices when a septic system fails inspection.
 Common triggers include undersized tanks, missing risers, absent alarm systems, and leach fields that encroach on well setbacks or property lines.
 A full system replacement or upgrade brings your property back into code compliant status.
+Don’t deal with this challenging situation alone – we will manage the entire plan from start to finish.

 System Age Exceeding 25 to 30 Years: Conventional septic tanks and gravity systems installed decades ago weren’t designed for today’s household water usage.
 Older systems often lack pump chambers, effluent filters, and proper distribution boxes.
 Upgrading to an advanced pressure distribution system or aerobic treatment unit extends the life of your wastewater infrastructure by decades.
+This smart investment ensures increased functionality, reduced maintenance costs, and better protection for your landscaping and underground plumbing.

 Our Septic System Replacement & Upgrade Process

 Step 1 — Site Evaluation and Soil Testing A technician inspects the existing septic tank, drain field, distribution box, and all connecting pipes.
 We perform perc tests and soil tests to determine the absorption rate and identify the best location for new components or a reserve area.
+Our team will check every part of the system and consult with you on what we find.

 Step 2 — System Design and Permitting We design the replacement system based on your property’s soil profile, household size, and wastewater volume.
 Action Septic Service submits engineered plans to the health department and secures all required permits before any excavation begins.
+Rates and costs vary depending on what is needed, so we provide an updated estimate given your specific situation.

 Step 4 — Installation and Connection The new septic tank, D box, effluent filter, baffles, risers, and drainfield components go in.
 We trench for new perforated pipes, lay geotextile fabric and aggregate, and connect all inlet and outlet pipes.
 Dosing pumps, float switches, and alarm systems get wired and tested.
+Every line installation and line repair is used to ensure the system becomes ready for regular maintenance and long-term use.

 Step 5 — Backfill, Grading, and Final Inspection We backfill around the tank and over the leach field, grade the surface for proper drainage, and compact the soil.
 A final inspection with the local authority certifies the new system as code compliant and fully operational.
+When we finish, you’ll be satisfied that the work was done by contractors who care about delivering enhanced savings and lower expense over time.

 Brands We Use